ConnectedLib/course-in-a-box/modules/introducing-the-toolkit/_posts/2000-04-01-how-this-works.md

 ## Learning Circles

-A learning circle is an small, interest-based learning group composed of peers and led by a peer facilitator — that is, someone who is learning alongside the rest of the group, not an expert or an instructor.
+A learning circle is a small, interest-based learning group composed of peers and led by a peer facilitator — that is, someone who is learning alongside the rest of the group, not an expert or an instructor.
 This video from [Peer 2 Peer University](https://www.p2pu.org/){:target="_blank"} (P2PU), a thought leader in learning circles, explains the concept in more detail.

 <iframe src="https://www.youtube.com/embed/s8w9IKiuyys" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <div class="videotime" style="float:none;">1:45</div>